 From these four scales, it matches a person to one of the 16 different personality types to determine what type of person they are.

 The Rorschach inkblot test is a famous projective test that was created in 1921 by the Swiss psychologist Hermann Rorschach.
-It’s one of the most commonly used today, and is generally used in conjunction with other ones.
+It’s one of the most commonly used today and is generally used in conjunction with other ones.

 People are shown 10 standard inkblot pictures, and they are asked what they see.
-The psychologist records what the person says as well as what the person does.
+The psychologist records what the person says, as well as what the person does.
 It doesn't matter how important the person thinks it is.
 The psychologist records everything that they see and hear.

-The psychologists is more focused on the organization of the person's answers, so what parts they look at first or second.
-They are also focused on the determinant.
-So what triggered their answers?
+The psychologist is more focused on the organization of the person's answers, referring to what parts of the inkblot they look at first or second.
+They are also focused on the determinant: what triggered their answers?
 Was it the color?
 Was it the shape?
 These answers can give clues to the unconscious mind.

 Source: This work is adapted from Sophia author Erick Taggart.